-For a full list of potentially poisonous plants visit BackyardChickens.com.
+For more information and a full list of potentially poisonous plants visit BackyardChickens.com.

 Debug A Space

 Chickens eat bugs at all levels of the bugs life (adult, larval and egg).
-Leave your chickens in a space where you have a bug problem and within a few hours you will have a pest free area and have fed your chickens an abundance of protein rich food!
+It’s a good idea to leave your chickens in a space where you have a bug problem and within a few hours you will have a pest-free area and have fed your chickens an abundance of protein-rich food!

-Place chickens on top of a mulch pile and they will spread it for you within hours.
+Place chickens on top of a mulch pile, like wood chips, and they will spread it for you within hours.

 Leave chickens in an area long enough and they will till the ground for you.
 Make sure they have normal feed in addition to what is growing so they’re not forced to eat something that they don’t want to.

-Put chickens out in a pasture or soon to be garden space and let them naturally fertilize the soil with their manure.
+Put your flock out in a pasture or soon to be garden space and let them naturally fertilize the soil or grass with chicken manure.